-- 5.13 All schemes seeking investment (including projects commissioned by the Thematic Boards, responses to Open Calls and projects identified by the SCR Executive Team but excluding AEB), undergo a proportionate appraisal to assess the merits of the application, its strategic fit and value for money. - 5.14 Each project and application for funding is assessed on its own merit, including where there are potentially competing applications for funding. - 5.15 The steps involved in the appraisal process are detailed below and illustrated in Figure 7.
+5.7 All schemes seeking investment (including projects commissioned by the Thematic Boards, responses to Open Calls and projects identified by the SCR Executive Team), undergo a proportionate appraisal to assess the merits of the application, its strategic fit and value for money.
+The steps involved in the appraisal process are detailed below and illustrated in Figure 7.